 An emulsified sauce made from egg, vinegar, and oil was first mentioned in 1750, by a Valencian monk called Francesc Roger Gomila.
 However, he referred to it as Aioli, which is in fact, a very similar sauce.
 Aioli takes its name from its two constituent ingredients, oil and garlic (all e oli), and the recipe for Aioli has changed little since then.

-But we're talking about Mayonnaise, not Aioli, and despite their very obvious similarities, the sauce that we now know as Mayonnaise was, according to the legend, discovered by the Duke of Richelieu during the French invasion of Menorca in 1756.
+But we’re talking about Mayonnaise, not Aioli, and despite their very obvious similarities, the sauce that we now know as Mayonnaise was, according to the legend, discovered by the Duke of Richelieu during the French invasion of Menorca in 1756.
 He seized control of the Spanish Port, Mahon, and during this time discovered the delicacy that was Aioli.
-So enamored was he of this thick, creamy sauce, that on his return to Versailles, he insisted upon his court chefs replicating it, renaming it mahonnaise, after the Port he had claimed.
+So enamoured was he of this thick, creamy sauce, that on his return to Versailles, he insisted upon his court chefs replicating it, renaming it mahonnaise, after the Port he had claimed.

 Since then, Mayonnaise has never dropped out of culinary fashion, instead of becoming more popular in the 20th and 21st Centuries, as iconic in many ways as Coca-Cola or the Hamburger.